-When designing the rodent trapping study informing Chapters 3 and 4 I reviewed different approaches for sampling rodent communities.
-This process highlighted the importance of pre-specifying the analysis that would be performed and tailoring the methodology to achieve this.
+When designing the rodent trapping study which provided data for the analyses in Chapters 3 and 4, I reviewed different approaches for sampling rodent communities.
+This process highlighted the importance of pre-specifying the research questions and analysis to be performed and ensuring the methodology would be suitable for achieving the goals.
 Multiple methods have been adopted for rodent sampling, ranging from long line-transects, opportunistic trapping, purchasing of cadavers, web-shaped trapping and grid-trapping [].
-Each of these approaches are more or less suitable depending on the purpose of the sampling [].
+Each of these approaches are more or less suitable depending on the purpose of the research [].

-For the studies in Chapter 3 and 4 a systematic approach of grid trapping across a land use gradient was used to answer questions around species occupancy across a land use gradient and contact networks among the rodents within the community.
+For the studies in Chapter 3 and 4, a systematic, grid-trapping approach was used to answer questions about species occupancy across a land use gradient and contact networks among the rodents within the community.
 Line transects are commonly used to investigate the effect of habitat edges or a gradient of anthropogenic disturbance [].
 However, this would have prevented me from using the trapping data to construct rodent contact networks and so the decision was taken to lose some of the benefit of line transects (i.e., covering a greater linear distance) in exchange for the benefits of a grid-trapping approach (i.e., covering a greater area).
-The impact of selecting a specific sampling method on the rate of detection of rodents within the heterogeneous landscape in West Africa is not clear and may be something that requires future exploration.
-There is limited evidence that line transects result in a higher detection rate but this may limit some of the questions able to be asked of the subsequent dataset [].
+The impact of selecting a specific sampling method on the rate of detection of rodents within the heterogeneous landscape in West Africa is not clear and requires future exploration.
+There is limited evidence that line transects result in a higher detection rate; however, this approach limits the questions able to be asked of the subsequent dataset [].

-For LASV the importance of investigating the entire rodent community has become increasingly clear.
-As an increasing number of rodent species are investigated for evidence of infection with LASV more are found to be acutely infected or have evidence of prior infection [].
-Recent availability of a rodent validated antibody assay for LASV will potentially increase the number of potential host species within this system and elucidate some of the mechanisms of viral emergence, persistence and maintenance [].
-For this reason it is important that the entire community is sampled when investing time and effort in rodent trapping, rather than focusing solely on the primary reservoir species.
-Questions remain about how LASV can persist within rodent communities and it will not be possible to tease this out unless the role of non-reservoir species can be better understood.
+For LASV, researchers have highlighted the importance of investigating the entire rodent community (as opposed to …).
+As an increasing number of rodent species are investigated for evidence of infection with LASV, more species are found to be acutely infected or have evidence of prior infection [].
+Recent availability of a rodent validated antibody assay for LASV may increase the number of potential host species and elucidate some of the mechanisms of viral emergence, persistence and maintenance [].
+For this reason, it is important that the entire community is sampled when investing time and effort in rodent trapping, as opposed to focusing solely on the primary reservoir species.
+Questions remain as to how LASV can persist within rodent communities and it will not be possible to tease this out unless the role of non-reservoir species is better understood.

-While systematic rodent trapping is advantageous for understanding the often complex rodent associated zoonosis system it is not without specific challenges.
-First regular and repeat sampling is important to be able to understand any changes in rodent community structure, species occurrence, population abundance and pathogen prevalence within these communities.
-This necessitates repeat visits to the same location.
-In locations such as Sierra Leone this may be challenging due to poor transport infrastructure and dramatic seasonal variations in rainfall that can make some previously selected study sites inaccessible.
-For this reason appropriate selection of sites is key.
+While systematic rodent trapping is advantageous for understanding the complex, dynamic rodent associated zoonosis system, it is not without challenges.
+First, regular and repeated sampling (i.e., repeated visits to the same location) is important to be able to understand any changes in rodent community structure, species occurrence, population abundance and pathogen prevalence within these communities.
+In locations such as Sierra Leone, this may be challenging due to poor transport infrastructure and dramatic seasonal variations in rainfall that can make previously selected study sites inaccessible.
+For this reason, appropriate selection of sites is key.
 Incorporating local knowledge on the accessibility of sites and ease of access in adverse weather conditions can mitigate disruptions caused by weather.
 I found that it was also important to have substantial community engagement to support the field-workers on their return visits.
-To encourage this we engaged early with our study communities, integrating the field team and local community workers to conduct the field study and building rapport which led to the successful completion of our three-year trapping study.
+To encourage this, we engaged early with our study communities, integrating the field team and local community workers to conduct the field study and building rapport, which led to the successful completion of our three-year trapping study.